Abyzou

-In the myth and folklore of the Near East and Europe, Abyzou is the name of a female demon.
-Abyzou was blamed for miscarriages and infant mortality and was said to be motivated by envy, as she herself was infertile.
+In the folklore of the Near East and Europe, Abyzou is a female demon associated with miscarriages and infant mortality, motivated by envy over her own infertility.
 In Coptic Egypt, she is identified with Alabasandria, and in Byzantine culture with Gylou.
 In various texts surviving from the syncretic magical practice of antiquity and the Early Middle Ages, she is said to have many or virtually innumerable names.

 Abyzou (also spelled Abizou, Obizu, Obizuth, Obyzouth, Byzou etc.) is pictured on amulets with fish- or serpent-like attributes.
-Her fullest literary depiction is from the compendium of demonology known as the Testament of Solomon, dated variously by scholars from as early as the 1st century AD to as late as the 4th.
+Her fullest literary depiction is from the compendium of demonology known as the Testament of Solomon, dated variously by scholars from as early as the 1st century CE to as late as the 4th.